 This is another big thing.
 Cats are picky about their litter boxes.
 You may want to experiment with the litter – scented, unscented, the size of the granules, etc. Cats are picky.
-It’s annoying.
+It’s super annoying.
 I know.
 Lucy isn’t very particular about the type of litter, but she expects it to be clean.
 We’ve found that when my husband doesn’t clean out her litter every day, she voices her objections by peeing on the bed.
 Also, if you have multiple cats, it is recommended that you have at least one litter box per cat plus one extra so that one cat doesn’t guard the litter box so the other can’t use it (which results in that cat urinating elsewhere.)

 4. Remove the Smell of Urine

 It is safe to use around pets, but please do NOT be an asshole and spray it ON your pet.
-Buy it in the gallon size container (trust me, you’ll need it in the beginning as this process can take several weeks before the cat stops peeing and then you can hopefully size down to a smaller size to just keep on hand once you run out of the larger gallon) along with a spray bottle and the Nature’s Miracle Laundry Boost.
+Buy it in the gallon size container (trust me, you’ll need it in the beginning as this process can take several weeks before the cat stops peeing and then you can hopefully size down to a smaller size to just keep on hand once you run out of the larger gallon) along with a spray bottle and Nature’s Miracle Laundry Boost.

-So that’s my method, whenever we have discovered that Lucy has peed on the bed, we strip the bed and put the sheets, blankets, pillows, etc. in the bathtub with the “pee spot(s)” at the top of the pile.
+So that’s my method, whenever we have discovered that Lucy has peed on the bed, we strip the bed and put the sheets, blankets, pillows, etc. in the bathtub or shower with the “pee spots” at the top of the pile.
 I then spray the pee spots with Nature’s Miracle Just for Cats Urine Destroyer and let it sit.
-It usually sits overnight because we typically discover her little present right before bed and our washer and dryer are located upstairs (and I don’t want to listen to it all night).
-So, thanks, Lucy!
+It usually sits overnight because we typically discover her little present for us right before bedtime and our washer and dryer are located upstairs near my kids’ room and I don’t want to wake them up.
 So in the morning, I spray the pee spots again and then put the laundry in the washing machine along with Nature’s Miracle Laundry Boost.

-Another example: my husband left his lightweight nylon jacket on the bed (please note, he did NOT follow my Step #6 below and I had warned him about leaving stuff on the bed!) and Lucy used his jacket as her personal litter box.
-She emptied her bladder on it, it was terrible.
-My husband thought he would have to throw it away, but I worked my magic, I had to spray it, soak it, and wash it a couple of times, and it’s now like new!
+Another example: my husband left his lightweight nylon jacket on the bed (please note, he did NOT follow my Step #6 below and I have repeatedly warned him about leaving stuff on the bed!) and Lucy used his jacket as her personal litter box.
+She emptied her full bladder on it, it was terrible.
+My husband thought he would have to throw the jacket away, but I worked my magic.
+All I had to do was spray it, soak it, and wash it a couple of times, and it’s now like new!

 5. Mattress Protectors